 - Cranberries, fresh or frozen

 - Celtic sea salt and black pepper

 - Cayenne pepper, optional

-- Roast on 400°F for 20-30 minutes, About halfway through, stir and add as many cranberries as you'd like.
-2-3 handfuls is a great amount for a full sheet's worth.
+Roast on 400°F for 20-30 minutes.
+About halfway through, stir and add as many cranberries as you like.
 Continue baking until the squash is tender and browned to your liking.

-- When your butternut, Brussels, and cranberries are done roasting, transfer to a serving bowl.
+When your butternut, Brussels, and cranberries are done roasting, transfer to a serving bowl.
 Sprinkle with a pinch of salt and black pepper if needed.
 Serve with the dressing.
-Enjoy!

-- While those are baking, use a whisk to thin out the Dijon mustard with water until a pourable consistency.
-A few full squirts of Dijon is a good place to start for the amount.
-Add about ¼ the amount of Dijon in lemon juice.
+While those are baking, use a whisk to thin out the Dijon mustard with water or olive oil until a pourable consistency.
+A few spoonfuls of Dijon is a good place to start for the amount.
+Whisk in about 1/4 the amount of Dijon in lemon juice.
 Taste and adjust to your liking.
 If you want a kick, add a pinch of cayenne pepper.
+Serve over the veggies.